 Lighter Through Foaming

-During the development of technical compounds for lightweight construction, the focus was not placed on obtaining absolute weight reduction, but rather on finding a combination of maximum weight saving with the best-possible preservation of mechanical properties exhibited by technical plastics, such as
+In the development of technical compounds for lightweight construction and especially for the foaming process, the focus is not on absolute weight reduction, but rather on combining maximum weight savings with the best possible preservation of mechanical properties.
+Furthermore, compounds developed specifically for the foaming process are characterized by very good surfaces and a uniform microcellular foam structure.

 The lightest polymers of AKRO-PLASTIC